Netronome/nfp-drv-kmods/README.md

 `ethtool -w <ifcname> data <outfile>` dumps the logs of the Service Processor.

-# Kernel Modules
+# Operation modes

-This section describes how kernel modules are structured.

 The nfp.ko module provides drivers for both PFs and VFs.
 VFs can only be used as netdevs.
-In case of PF one can select whether to load the driver in netdev mode which will create networking interfaces or only expose low-level API to the user space and run health monitoring, and diagnostics.
+In case of PF one can select whether to load the driver in netdev mode which will create networking interfaces or only expose low-level API to the user space and run health monitoring, diagnostics and control device from user space.

-NOTE: if you're using Netronome-provided driver packages some of the defaults mentioned in this document may have been changed in the `/etc/modprobe.d/netconsole.conf` file.
+NOTE: if you're using Netronome-provided driver packages some of the defaults mentioned in this document may have been changed in the `/etc/modprobe.d/netronome.conf` file.

 ## PF netdev mode